-The official federal poverty measure, often known as the Federal Poverty Level (FPL), was developed five decades ago and today has become increasingly problematic and outdated as a measure of income adequacy.
+The Official federal Poverty Measure (OPM), often known as the Federal Poverty Level (FPL), was developed five decades ago and today has become increasingly problematic and outdated as a measure of income adequacy.
 Indeed, the Census Bureau itself states, “the official poverty measure should be interpreted as a statistical yardstick rather than as a complete description of what people and families need to live.”
-Despite the many limitations of the federal poverty measure, it is still used to calculate eligibility for a number of poverty and work support programs.
+Despite the many limitations of the OPM, it is still used to calculate eligibility for a number of poverty and work support programs.

-The most significant shortcoming of the federal poverty measure is that for most families, in most places, the poverty level is simply too low.
-While the Standard changes by family type to account for the increase in costs specific to the type of family member—whether this person is an adult or child, and for children, by age—the FPL increases by a constant $4,160 for each additional family member and therefore does not adequately account for the real costs of meeting basic needs.
+The most significant shortcoming of the OPM is that for most families, in most places, the poverty level is simply too low.
+While the Standard changes by family type to account for the increase in costs specific to the type of family member—whether this person is an adult or child, and for children, by age—the Federal Poverty Guideline (FPG) increases by a constant $4,160 for each additional family member and therefore does not adequately account for the real costs of meeting basic needs.

 First, the measure is based on the cost of a single item—food—rather than a “market basket” of all basic needs.